 The 'Municipal Sustainability Partnerships' project began its two-year pilot phase in 2017 with 12 partnerships between German municipalities and municipalities in Bosnia and Herzegovina, Kosovo and Serbia.
 During the project, municipal experts were sent on reciprocal missions, national and regional network meetings were held and international conferences took place.
 These activities supported the sharing of experiences, and networking among the participating municipalities.
 They also facilitated the joint development and implementation of contributions to localising the 2030 Agenda.

-In 2020, the second phase of the project was launched with 11 partnerships between German and Latin American municipalities.
-Here too, the focus is on regular exchange and networking among the participating municipalities.
+In 2020, the second phase of the project was launched with 10 partnerships between German and Latin American municipalities.
+Here too, the focus was on regular exchange and networking among the participating municipalities.
 This helps enable each partnership to jointly develop and implement measures to localise the 2030 Agenda in the partner municipalities.
 Due to the COVID-19 pandemic, both the kick-off conference and the first missions and network meetings took place largely online.
 However, this did not dampen the motivation of the participating partnerships.
 The municipalities used the digital options to keep up regular exchange, and to prepare further missions, most of which took place in person.
-The international results conference at the end of the two-year project phase will also take place as an in-person event in Latin America.
+The international results conference at the end of the two-year project phase also took place as an in-person event in San José (Costa Rica).